Server Decommissioning Checklist: 11 Simple Steps

 2. Create a Log

 Develop a comprehensive log of all actions performed during server decommissioning.
 It’s important that every step and compliance has been well-documented in preparation for potential audits.
-Be sure to include the certificate of erasure/destruction you receive during step five or eight.
+Be sure to include the certificate of erasure/destruction received during step five or eight.

 3. Locate Licenses